SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 TR: Confirm?

-To distinguish between methods that share a base name, include the argument labels in the method name.
+To distinguish between methods whose names differ only by the labels for their arguments, include the argument labels in parentheses, with each argument name followed by a colon (``:``).
 To distinguish between overloaded methods, use a type annotation.
 For example:

-..
-FIXME: We don't use the term "base name" elsewhere.

 .. testcode:: function-with-argument-labels